TG-Coder101/RPi-Temperature-Sensor/README.md

-# RPI-Temperature-Sensor
+# RPi-Temperature-Sensor
-A RPI project for the CMP 408 module
+A RPi project for the CMP 408 module

 For sensor.py
 Use -c/ -celsius for displaying results in Celsius